-If the Project is approved, development of the Project is expected to introduce between 3,840 to 7,200 new residents and visitors to Canmore (Section 3).
-However the Project adds a maximum of 475 units and 1,140 new residents and visitors to the number that was already approved in the 2004 Resort Centre ASP.
-Taken as a whole and without application of appropriate mitigation, substantial increases in human use, off-leash dog use, and associated unsanctioned trail proliferation in wildlife corridors adjacent to the Project Boundary is expected.
-The incremental contribution of the ASP amendment to this risk is up to 16% of the total potential effect.
+If the Project is approved, development of the Project is expected to introduce 3,000 to 4,000 new residents to Canmore (Section 3).
+Taken as a whole and without application of appropriate mitigation, substantial increases in human use, off-leash dog use, and associated unsanctioned trail proliferation in wildlife corridors adjacent to the Project Boundary would be expected at levels similar to those adjacent to existing developments in Canmore like Stewart Creek and Peaks of Grassi, which is more than 10 times higher than what is currently observed in the Project Boundary or adjacent wildlife corridors (Section 5.2.2).